rcompton/dotfiles/README.md

 2. Install GNU `stow`

-3. Type `cd` into the cloned repo and then `stow zsh` to get my zsh configuration etc
+3. `cd` into the cloned repo and then `stow zsh` to get my zsh configuration etc